FCN+: Global Receptive Convolution Makes FCN Great Again: Experiments

 Until now, we have investigated three cases of different channel numbers.
 They are A: FCN based on standard convolution with all channels having original sampling locations; B: FCN+ based on GRC with evenly separated channels; C: Variant of GRC with all channels having shifted sampling locations.
 Table~\ref{tab:ablation_study} shows A vs. B, where B (FCN+) is clearly better than A (FCN).
 Besides, Table~\ref{tab:grc_stage} shows the results of B (1st row, GRC) vs. C (2nd row) where B beats C. Thus, evenly separating channels is better than the other two design choices.

 \textbf{Comparison with the state of the art.} Finally, we compare our FCN+ with other state-of-the-art methods in Table~\ref{table:sota}.
 We can see that our FCN+ surpasses these methods based on (1) standard convolution~\cite{long2015fully,he2019dynamic}, (2) the dilated convolution~\cite{chen2018encoder,he2019adaptive}, and (3) the attention~\cite{wang2018non,huang2019ccnet,zhu2019asymmetric}.
-Notably, our FCN+ outperforms the baseline method FCN~\cite{long2015fully} by a clear margin.
-In addition, Non-local~\cite{wang2018non} is another work that captures global context via complicated matrix multiplication, leading to more parameters and FLOPs.
-While GRC uses global sparse sampling without introducing any parameters or FLOPs but has better performance (45.74 vs. 44.63).
-Finally, our FCN+ is more efficient than these using multiple dilated convolutions or learning offsets for each sampling location.
+Notably, our FCN+ does not introduce any extra parameters to FCN model which is more efficient than these using multiple dilated convolutions or learning offset for each sampling location.
 We owe the efficacy and efficiency of FCN+ to the global receptive field brought by GRC.